gabrielkytz2/gabrielkytz2/README.md

 ### Hello!

-I am a biomedical scientist with a master's degree in molecular and cell biology.
-I am currently a PhD student in Neuroscience at the [Federal University of the State of Rio de Janeiro](http://www.unirio.br/).
-I have 7 years of experience in research and scientific writing in the field of bioinformatics and computational biology :microscope: :desktop_computer:.
+I am a biomedical scientist with a master's degree in molecular and cell biology and PHD in Neuroscience.
+I'm currently post-doctoral fellow in pharmaceutical sciencies at Federal University of Rio de Janeiro (UFRJ).
+I have 8 years of experience in research and scientific writing in the field of bioinformatics and computational biology :microscope: :desktop_computer:.

 I have experience with Python :snake:, R, and SQL programming languages, in addition to machine learning and data analysis libraries, including sklearn, tensorflow, keras, pandas, numpy, and ggplot2.